h2oai/h2o-evals/Healthcare_System_in_Singapore/README.md

 - **Sub Industry:** Health
 - **Number of Question-Answer Pairs:** 97
 - **Prompt Type:** RAG
-- **Evaluation Techniques:** Conditional Questions and Multi Choice
+- **Evaluation Techniques:** Conditional Questions Multi Choice and Tokens Presence

 ## Industries and Evaluation Types
 The H2O LLM Evaluation Datasets encompass various industries and evaluation types.
 This dataset, specifically tailored for the Health sector, focuses on conditional questions, Multi choice questions and Token presence to ensure targeted evaluation.

 ## Dataset Content
 The dataset is carefully curated from a diverse set of documents within the Health industry.
-It comprises a rich set of 97 question-answer pairs, emphasizing the assessment of language models' understanding and reasoning in the context of Conditional Questions and Multi Choice.
+It comprises a rich set of 97 question-answer pairs, emphasizing the assessment of language models' understanding and reasoning in the context of Conditional Questions Multi Choice and Tokens Presence.

 ## Dataset Configuration